CANSTAR

 What is international share trading?

 International share trading platforms allow you to access overseas exchanges and buy and sell shares from some of the biggest companies in the world.
-According to ASIC, Australian securities only make up around 2% of the global market, so by trading international shares, you can have a much wider range of investment options.
+According to ASIC, Australian securities only make up around 2% of the global market, so by trading international shares, you can have a much wider range of investment options and diversify your portfolio.

 How do we compare international share trading platforms?